2024-2025 Academic Catalog

 EDC 547.
 Consultation & Leadership in School Counseling.
 3 Hours

-Course content focuses on preparing school counseling candidates to become effective educational leaders, advocates and collaborators through exposure to current educational leadership and advocacy models and through active involvement in relevant skill building exercises.
-School counseling candidates will learn to lead and consult effectively with diverse students, parents, teachers, administrators, and various other educational stakeholders.
+This course will integrate a counseling and leadership foundation with practical principles and skills.
+This course will prepare school counseling students to become effective educational leaders, advocates, and collaborators through exposure to current educational leadership and advocacy models and through active involvement in relevant skill-building exercises.
+Students will learn to lead and consult effectively with diverse students, parents, teachers, administrators, and other educational stakeholders.
 Prerequisite(s): EDC 522, EDC 543, EDC 545.

 EDC 548.
 Counseling Children & Adolescents.
 2 Hours